-The qTest platform is very clearly laid out and everything is labeled, so you shouldn’t have too many issues if you want to get started straightaway.
+The qTest platform is very clearly laid out and everything is labelled, so you shouldn’t have too many issues if you want to get started straight away.
 The self-explanatory menu items, video tutorials, and also the option to schedule a live demo is great to get started quickly and easily.

 List of Useful Features: